mmore500/templ/README.md

 You can do other cool things with fancy bash tricks.
 Remove the entry file.
-Compile the entry file to a PDF with pandoc!
+Compile the entry file to a PDF with pandoc.
+Put the entry under version control.
-Remember, if the templated path already exists, no changes are made to the file living there.
+Remember, if the templated path already exists, no changes are made to the file living there when templ is called.
 ```
 rm $(templ pr)
 pandoc -o out.pdf $(templ je)
+git add $(templ pr)
 ```

 You could also do it this way if, for some reason, you really wanted to.